fooltowise/NeroNotes/Nero's Notes/Brian Bares tips on creating an investment business.md

+# Brian Bares on creating an investment business

 See also [[How to build a moat around an investment process]]

 - I prefer to make a mistake in price than a mistake in the business quality or management quality